juice-shop/pwning-juice-shop/appendix/solutions.md

 * A rainbow table attack on Bender's password will probably fail as it is rather strong.

-### XSS Tier 2: Perform a persisted XSS attack bypassing a client-side security mechanism
+### Perform a persisted XSS attack bypassing a client-side security mechanism

 1. Submit a POST request to http://localhost:3000/api/Users with
    * `{"email": "<script>alert(\"XSS2\")</script>", "password": "xss"}`